forbole/ibcjuno/.docs/setup.md

 ```

 This will create `.ibcjuno` directory with `config.yaml` file inside.
-Note that if you want to change the default directory used by IBCJuno you can do this using the `--home` flag:
+**Note:** If you want to change the default directory used by IBCJuno you can do this using the `--home` flag:

 ```shell
 $ ibcjuno init --home /path/to/my/folder